 Everyone’s identity was stolen.

-According to Historian William Leach, author of Land of Desire, the foundation of our consumer culture was established roughly between the 1880s and 1920s.
+According to Historian William Leach, author of Land of Desire, the foundation of our consumer culture was built roughly between the 1880s and 1920s.
 That’s when people moved in mass from the country to the city and took up positions along assembly lines that mass-produced branded versions of everything from cars to clothing.

 The move from country to city marked far more than a change of address; it marked a change in people’s way of life.
 They went from farm work to factory work, from making things to buying things.
 As Susan Strasser writes in Satisfaction Guaranteed, “Formerly customers, purchasing the objects of daily life from familiar craftspeople and storekeepers, Americans became consumers.”